WP2 - Structural performance prediction by a multifunctional beam and plate FE model

 Affiliation: Ghent University

 Supervisors: Prof. dr. ir.
 Robby Caspeele, dr. ir.
-Wouter Botte, prof. dr. ir.-arch.
-Els Verstrynge,
+Roman Wan-Wendner, prof. dr. ir.-arch.
+Els Verstrynge

 Work package description